-Dry River Canyon Trail is a 4.8 mile moderately trafficked out and back trail located near Bend, Oregon that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Dry River Canyon Trail is a 6.8 mile moderately trafficked out and back trail located near Bend, Oregon that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from August until February.
 Dogs are also able to use this trail.

 Closed much of the year, due to Falcon breeding.
 Nice hike this Xmas with plenty of snow, just wear gaiters.
 Park right off exit and walk by humps to TH.
 You can get ~2 miles out and same back, but you can then take other pathways.https://www.blm.gov/or/districts/prineville/recreation/files/Badlands_Overview_Map.pdf